Annie Turnbo Malone: Marriage and philanthropy

-She became a benefactor of the St. Louis Colored Orphans Home, where she served as president on the board of directors from 1919 to 1943.
-With her help, in 1922 the Home bought a facility at 2612 Goode Avenue, which was renamed Annie Malone Drive in her honor.
+She made a founding $10,000 contribution to help establish the St. Louis Colored Orphans Home.
+She served as president on the board of directors from 1919 to 1943.
+With her help, in 1922 the Home bought a facility at 2612 Goode Avenue.
+The street was renamed Annie Malone Drive in her honor.

 The Orphans Home is located in the historic Ville neighborhood.
 Upgraded and expanded, the facility was renamed in the entrepreneur's honor as the Annie Malone Children and Family Service Center.
+This also suggests its contemorary practices, to serve short-term crisis housing needs and to focus on long-term support of families in a variety of ways.

-As well as funding many programs, Turnbo Malone ensured that her employees, all African American, were paid well and given opportunities for advancement.
+Turnbo Malone ensured that her employees, all African American, were paid well and given opportunities for advancement.
+She especially wanted to support young women in making careers.

-Death and legacy
+Honors, death and legacy

 Turnbo was named an honorary member of the Zeta Phi Beta sorority and was awarded an honorary degree from Howard University.

 On May 10, 1957, Annie Turnbo suffered a stroke and died at Chicago's Provident Hospital.
 Childless, she had bequeathed her business and remaining fortune to her nieces and nephews.
 At the time of her death, her estate was valued at $100,000.

 St. Louis has an annual Annie Malone parade in support of children's charities.

 In media

 A fictionalized version of Malone is portrayed by British actress Carmen Ejogo in the 2020 Netflix miniseries Self Made.
 In this version, the character is renamed Addie Munroe.

-Turnbo is featured in Bayer Mack's 2019 documentary, No Lye: An American Beauty Story, that chronicles the rise and decline of the black-owned ethnic beauty industry.
+Turnbo is featured in Bayer Mack's 2019 documentary, No Lye: An American Beauty Story, which chronicles the rise and decline of the black-owned ethnic beauty industry.